Solutions and basic properties of regularized Maxwell theory: Abstract

 \section{Abstract}

-The MadMax theory is a recently discovered theory of non-linear electrodynamics that admits many important gravitating solutions within the Einstein theory.
+The regularized Maxwell theory is a recently discovered theory of non-linear electrodynamics that admits many important gravitating solutions within the Einstein theory.
 Namely, it was originally derived as the unique non-linear electrodynamics (that depends only on the field invariant $F_{\mu\nu}F^{\mu\nu}$) whose radiative solutions can be found in the Robinson--Trautman class.
 At the same time, it is the only electrodynamics of this type (apart from Maxwell) whose slowly rotating solutions are fully characterized by the electrostatic potential.
-In this paper, after discussing the basic properties of the MadMax theory, we concentrate on its spherical electric solutions.
+In this paper, after discussing the basic properties of the regularized Maxwell theory, we concentrate on its spherical electric solutions.
 These not only provide `the simplest' regularization of point electric field and its self-energy, but also feature complex thermodynamic behavior (in both canonical and grandcanonical ensembles) and admit an unprecedented phase diagram with multiple first-order, second-order, and zeroth-order phase transitions.
-Among other notable solutions, we construct a novel C-metric describing accelerated AdS black holes in the MadMax theory.
-We also present a generalization of the MadMax Lagrangian applicable to magnetic solutions, and find the corresponding spherical, slowly rotating, and weakly NUT charged solutions.
+Among other notable solutions, we construct a novel C-metric describing accelerated AdS black holes in the regularized Maxwell theory.
+We also present a generalization of the regularized Maxwell Lagrangian applicable to magnetic solutions, and find the corresponding spherical, slowly rotating, and weakly NUT charged solutions.